 - .1 Ensure voids and areas to receive new brickwork are clean and free of any debris or contaminants that could interfere with bonding. - .2 To ensure adequate bonding, dampen adjacent masonry surfaces and allow masonry to absorb all surface water before proceeding with the installation of replacement bricks. - .3 To install single bricks, coat brick, and surfaces in which it will be installed, with mortar.
 Centre brick in opening and push into place.
-Remove excess mortar and point around the brick, tooling as described above for repointing. - .4 Bond: Maintain existing bond patterns, including soldier courses, rowlock bands, etc. - .5 Provide special shapes at outside corners; 45 degree, cut brick will not be acceptable. - .6 Where ends of bricks are exposed, as at corners and rowlocks, the end of the brick must match the finished face of the adjacent bricks. - .7 Where sections of brick are removed, rather than individual bricks, brick shall be tied to structure with specified brick ties. - .8 Brick ties: - .1 Tie location, spacing, and pattern shall conform to CSA-S304.1. - .2 Pre-drill for anchors using appropriate type and size of bit.
-Provide minimum embedment of 25mm. - .3 Install brick ties in accordance with manufacturer's instructions. - .9 Weep Hole Vents: Where bricks are replaced adjacent to existing weeper vents, remove old weeper vents and provide new.
+Remove excess mortar and point around the brick, tooling as described above for repointing. - .4 Bond: Maintain existing bond patterns, including soldier courses, rowlock bands, etc. - .5 Provide special shapes at outside corners; 45 degree, cut brick will not be acceptable. - .6 Where ends of bricks are exposed, as at corners and rowlocks, the end of the brick must match the finished face of the adjacent bricks. - .7 Where sections of brick are removed, rather than individual bricks, brick shall be tied to structure with specified brick ties. - .8 Brick ties: - .1 Locate masonry anchors at maximum 820mm on centre horizontally and at maximum 600mm intervals vertically.
+Tie location, spacing, and pattern shall conform to CSA-S304.1. - .2 Pre-drill for anchors using appropriate type and size of bit.
+Provide minimum embedment of 25mm. - .3 Install brick ties in accordance with manufacturer's instructions. - .9 Weep Hole Vents: Where bricks are replaced at window sill location, remove old weeper vents and provide new.